 Grimm highlighted managed care risks that the Office of Inspector General (OIG) has identified in their investigations, including upcoding, stinting, and misrepresentation of data.
 These risks can have significant impacts and cost Medicare millions of dollars.
 While risk adjustment is critical to the success of Medicare Advantage, the OIG has identified significant problems with risk adjustment, making it essential for plans to prioritize compliance and risk management.

-In this new era of value-based care, compliance programs and initiatives need to be structured carefully to mitigate the risks of falling short.
+In this new era of value-based care, compliance programs and initiatives must be structured carefully to mitigate the risks of falling short.
 Organizations seeking to create or participate in value-based care initiatives must be aware of potential regulatory challenges and work to ensure that their compliance programs are robust and effective.

 Health plans, in particular, are under pressure to improve documentation and disease management to avoid financial loss.
 Plans need to be aware of inadequate documentation and the risks that may ensue.
 Plans might consider moving the risk downside, putting a lot of pressure on providers.

-The longitudinal patient record presents the true patient picture by properly documenting patient conditions, risk scores, and services etc All this actionable information is presented to providers at the point of care in real-time, enabling them to make informed decisions at the point of care.
+The longitudinal patient record presents the true patient picture by properly documenting patient conditions, risk scores, services etc All this actionable information is presented to providers at the point of care in real-time, enabling them to make informed decisions at the point of care.